- home

 Prep 30minBake 1hr 30minMakes 12 slices

-Flavoursome, fruity and deeply satisfying this apple loaf is the essence of Autumn.
+Flavoursome, fruity and deeply satisfying this apple loaf is super simple to whip up.
 Perfectly teamed with the whipped honey butter, but fresh ricotta and honey also makes a wonderful topping.

 Ingredients